CodeCasterNL/WindowsServiceExtensions/Readme.md

 * Instead of `BackgroundService.ExecuteAsync()`, which is now sealed, override `WindowsServiceBackgroundService.TryExecuteAsync()` to do your long-running work.

 Extended upgrading docs: see https://codecasternl.github.io/WindowsServiceExtensions/upgrading-v2-v3.

-## Usage
-These methods from this package allow your `IHostedService`s to respond to Windows Service events relating to sessions (user logon/logoff) and power state (shutdown/hibernate/resume):

-* On your Host Builder, call `UseWindowsServiceExtensions()` instead of `UseWindowsService()`.
-* Instead of letting your service inherit `BackgroundService`, inherit from `CodeCaster.WindowsServiceExtensions.WindowsServiceBackgroundService`.
-* Implement the method `public override bool OnPowerEvent(PowerBroadcastStatus powerStatus) { ... }` and do your thing when it's called with a certain status.
-* Implement the method `public override bool OnSessionChange(SessionChangeDescription changeDescription) { ... }` and do your thing when it's called with a certain status.

-Do note that the statuses received can vary.
-You get either `ResumeSuspend`, `ResumeAutomatic` or both reported to `OnPowerEvent()`, never neither, after a machine wake, reboot or boot.

 # Contributing
 Please file an issue or PR.
 Even if you use this and are happy with it.